-, ANNEX II: PF REVIO JS REPORTS BY THE JOINT INSPEC TION UNIT F RELEVANT TO THE WORK OF V VFP, 2007, 2008 AND 2009 Report Report Title Rec.
-No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2007/4 Age Structure in the United Nations System 2 The legislative body of each organization of the United Nations system should request its executive head to review the staffing structure of his or her organization in order to establish a balanced staff grade structure.
+Report Report Title Rec.
+No. Recommendation Addre- ssee Intended Impact Acceptance Implementation Impact Achieved WFP Remarks 2007/4 Age Structure of Human Resources in the Organizations of the United Nations System 2 The legislative body of each organization of the United Nations system should request its executive head to review the staffing structure of his or her organization in order to establish a balanced staff grade structure.
 To rejuvenate the staffing structure, more junior level posts (at P-2 and P-3 levels) should be established to attract young professionals.
 To achieve this, adequate cooperation and coordination between the human resources/finance divisions and the substantive divisions should be ensured.
-L Enhanced efficiency Accepted In progress Yes 2007/4 Age Structure in the United Nations System 3 Executive heads of each United Nations system organization should review, in consultation with ICSC and the CEB Human Resources Network, the standards of eligibility requirements for posts at, and below, P-3 level, placing more emphasis on educational qualifications, technical skills and potential performance.
-E Enhanced efficiency Accepted In progress Yes To reflect current qualification standards in the United Nations system, WFP has updated its generic job profiles, which will reflect the minimum requirement of a university degree for all professional profiles.
+L Enhanced efficiency Under review by the informal Working Group on JIU matters established by the Executive Board Bureau to follow up on J recommendations pertaining to the Board.
+2007/4 Age Structure of Human Resources in the Organizations of the United Nations System 3 Executive heads of each United Nations system organization should review, in consultation with ICSC and the CEB Human Resources Network, the standards of eligibility requirements for posts at, and below, P-3 level, placing more emphasis on educational qualifications, technical skills and potential performance.
+E Enhanced efficiency Accepted Implemented Yes To reflect current qualification standards in the United Nations system, WFP has updated its generic job profiles, which will reflect the minimum requiremen of a university degree for all professional profiles.